Perth railway station (Scotland): Services

+As of May 2026, these improvements have still not taken place.

-There are two main routes passing through the station - the Glasgow to Dundee & Aberdeen Line, and the Highland Main Line, whilst there is now also a regular service to/from Edinburgh via the Fife Coast.
-Services on weekdays are as follows:
+There are two main routes passing through the station: the Glasgow to Dundee and Aberdeen Line, and the Highland Main Line; there is now also a regular service to/from Edinburgh, via the Fife Coast.
+Trains are operated by three train operating companies (ScotRail, London North Eastern Railway and Caledonian Sleeper), which provide the general off-peak service in trains per hour/day (tph/tpd):